A New Career in Nursing

 Note: There may be limited changes to the MN curriculum effective for the class beginning in the Fall.
 The changes will be posted when finalized.

-Graduate Entry Nursing Program Highlights
+Master of Nursing Program Highlights

 The Frances Payne Bolton School of Nursing has offered post-baccalaureate, graduate nursing programs since 1979

 MN students have over 1,000 hours of clinical experiences